Teachers and parents, do you need suggestions for good read aloud books for 4th grade?

 Rules by Cynthia Lord

 I highly recommend reading this meaningful, coming-of-age story about 12-year old Catherine.
 Read it in your classroom and with your children to develop empathy and compassion for children who have autism.
-Catherine’s worked hard to help her autistic brother, David, learn the rules about life.
+Catherine’s worked hard to help her autistic brother, David, learn the rules of life.
 But now that she has new friends, she’s feeling more embarrassed about her brother than compassionate.

 All Rise for the Honorable Perry T. Cook by Leslie Connor

-This book hooked me from the first page, taking me on a coming-of-age story that was both heartbreaking and filled with hope.
+This read aloud book for 4th grade will hook your readers!
 Perry is well-loved by his mother and her friends. . . in prison.
 That’s where Perry has lived since he was born eleven years ago.
 But in an unexpected and unpleasant turn of events, his best friend’s stepfather, the new District Attorney, forces Perry to leave the prison.
 Not only that, the DA tries to stall Perry’s mother’s parole hearing.
 Perry discovers the stories behind the inmates’ lives, hoping that they’ll be helpful in reuniting him with his mother.
-This story will stay with you long after you read the last page.

 (SERIES) REALISTIC / HUMOR